ipo-exe/plans3/docs/iofiles.md

 - **Dataset type**: observed.
 - **Dataset description**: Raster map of local unitless factor of basin soil transmissivity `To` of AOI basin.
 - **Requirements**:
+	 - All grid cells must be filled (void cells are not allowed).
 	 - Must match the same size (rows and columns) of other related raster maps.
 	 - CRS must be projected (coordinates in meters).
 	 - Grid cells must be squared.